ebramk12/digital-disbursements/docs/introduction/introduction.md

 Digital Disbursements allows several flexible integration options to make integrating with your invronment easy and accessible.

+---

+# Integration Options

+Start Disbursing payments quickly today by using one of the integration methods below!

 <!-- type: row -->

 <!-- type: card